ssen7/practical-machine-learning-coursera/docs/index.md

 ---

-In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
+The goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants, to predict how well they do barbell lifts.

 ```r